WVam/CaptionStylingTool/README.md

 ```
 is composed of the words `"Menin"`, `"aeide"`, `"th€a"`, `""` (an empty string), `"pel314"`, `"d€W"` and `"AXILHOS"`.

 Some words have special functions.
-There special words are divided into four categories: style codes, time codes, offset text and ruby text.
+There special words are divided into five categories: escapes, style codes, time codes, offset text and ruby text.

+### Escapes

+Escapes are all words longer than 1 character which begin with the character `:` (U+003A COLON).
+These words will be rendered as they are written, without the first character (i.e., the colon).
+This is useful for displaying sequences of character that would otherwise be interpreted as special words (e.g. `$200`).

-## Style codes
+### Style codes

 Style codes are special words that change the styling of text.
 They are divided into two categories:
 * **Style setters**: Style codes that begin with the character `#`.
 These set the default style for the entire window.